Adidas Predator: Mania

 Adidas released the Predator Mania to coincide with the 2002 FIFA World Cup in South Korea and Japan.
-They designed it with a "Far Eastern" style in mind, so it had sharp angular styling and came in various colour schemes in addition to the traditional black–red design.
-These included the "champagne", a champagne-white colour, and the "champagne gold", a gold pearl-like white, although just stud background and heel cup was gold.
+They designed it with a "Far Eastern" style in mind, so it had sharp angular styling and came in various color schemes in addition to the traditional black–red design.
+These included the "champagne", a champagne-white color, and the "champagne gold", a gold pearl-like white, although just stud background and heel cup was gold.
 These were worn by David Beckham, Alessandro Del Piero and Raúl.
 These were available in the XTRX Blades for soft ground use, which came with a stud key and could be loosened or tightened at the owners comfort and also the red firm ground blades for hard surfaces.
 These were not detachable and came fixated to the boot.
 A limited edition version was also released in "Japan Blue" and was worn by Alex of the Japan national team during the tournament.
 During the 2002–03 playing season, they also released an all-red version with the Adidas stripes in silver.

 Problems with reliability of the XTRX Blades meant a revised version was released in late 2003, which incorporated minor changes to the layout and design of the studs.
 In addition to this, with the revision, Adidas also released the boots with traditional screw in studs which were previously only available to professional players who had the boots custom designed by Adidas.
 Two new colours were released: "lunar", which came out in March 2003, and "gun metal", which was released in time for the 2003–04 playing season.
 The final revision of this boot came with the release of the HG (Hard Ground) sole, which was the same as the FG, except that the studs were black instead of red and were joined up and more robust with the boots intended to be used on third generation and synthetic surfaces.
 "Blue Mania" were only released in small numbers, primarily in the North American market, Japan and Korea; they are rare in Europe.